Brewnetic/CS122-Final-Group-Project-Guides/StarterPack2-Deliverables.md

 ```
 1. TEAM CONTRIBUTION
-   [Show who coded what from proposal roles]
+   [Show who coded what — both teammates listed with roles from proposal]

 2. JAVA CONCEPTS APPLIED
    [List concepts used]